Adding Accounts (Multi-Account)¶

 Fugue’s multi-account feature allows you to seamlessly define, provision, and enforce cloud infrastructure across multiple Amazon Web Services (AWS) accounts using a single Fugue Conductor.
 By keeping the Conductor in one centralized account, you can manage processes in other accounts.
 This is simpler and more cost-effective than installing a Conductor in each account you want to deploy infrastructure in.

-Currently, the Basic Conductor is limited to two AWS accounts, including the Conductor account.
-If you’re interested in using more accounts, reach out to firstname.lastname@example.org to discuss the Team Conductor.
+Currently, Free Fugue is limited to two AWS accounts, including the Conductor account.
+If you’re interested in using more accounts, reach out to email@example.com to discuss upgrading to the paid version of Fugue.

 How It Works¶